-Students who, for some serious reason, will be late in handing in their take-home essay exam should consult with the instructor about this before these assignments are due.
-Essays submitted after the deadline, without prior consultation and/or documentation, may be penalized with the loss of 5% in the assignment grade for each day late (not including weekends).
+Students who, for some serious reason, will be late in presenting their in-class seminar or in handing in their essays should consult with the instructor about this before these assignments are due.
+Essays submitted after the deadline and seminar presentations that have been cancelled, without prior consultation and/or documentation, may be penalized with the loss of 5% in the assignment grade for each day late (not including weekends).